 Sierra joined Watsi on December 8th, 2014.
-Ten months ago, Sierra became the 4518th member to automatically support a new Watsi patient every month.
-Since then, 1,015 more people have become monthly donors!
-Sierra's most recent donation traveled 1,900 miles to support Sarah, a child from Haiti, to fund prep and transport for heart surgery.
+One year ago, Sierra became the 4518th member to automatically support a new Watsi patient every month.
+Since then, 1,311 more people have become monthly donors!
+Sierra's most recent donation traveled 8,800 miles to support Bres, a vegetable farmer from Cambodia, to fund mastoidectomy ear surgery.

 Sarah has a cardiac condition called pulmonary atresia, in which one of the four valves of the heart is missing, and blood cannot adequately reach the lungs.
 Last year, she underwent a procedure called a cardiac catheterization to confirm that her condition can be fixed; now, she is ready to proceed with the surgery.
 Sarah lives with her parents and older brothers in a neighborhood of Port-au-Prince; she likes playing with her cousins and her neighborhood friends.
 Sarah's mother said, "We know this is a very big surgery for Sarah but are hopeful that when it is done her heart will be normal."